jkhbuild/Projectify/README.md

 ## FUNCTIONALITY

-1. Display projected costs on a bar chart
+1. Display projected costs on a bar chart using d3 libararies.
+The user's inputed square footage is multiplied across the rates provided in JSON.

 ```js
 createChart(data, sf = 0) {